nichind/v2ray2proxy/README.md

 ## Some thoughts

-Each v2ray instance eats about ~17MB of RAM on Linux About 40k avaliable ports (/2 for socks)
+Each v2ray instance eats about ~17MB of RAM on Linux, under 10MB on W11

 ## License